ritsat/YAML_schema_validation/README.md

 6) Perform YAML schema validation

-For more details on this project click [here](https://www.linkedin.com/pulse/mastering-yaml-schema-validation-java-comprehensive-guide-chopade-uounf/).
+For more details on this project, click [here](https://www.linkedin.com/pulse/mastering-yaml-schema-validation-java-comprehensive-guide-chopade-uounf/).